-Why do clinical trials for medical marijuana?
+Why do research for medical marijuana?

 Our expertise is clinical trials.
 We set up clinical trials in partnership with physicians, processors and growers, dispensaries, and the public.